mod242/container-demo/README.md

 2. Delete the folder containing the extracted Container PIT archive

+# Roadmap
+I have an new Version built already, based on Postgresql as DB System.
+Right now I am in Clarification with IBM, whether I am allowed to publish it here.

 # Troubleshooting
 ## Hostname resolution
 The Content Navigator initialization scripts will fail if the hostname cannot be resolved.<br>